 Classroom Strategies

 Even with a normal IQ, they should still qualify for in-class support for learning problems or an unconventional profile of cognitive abilities.
 Concepts may be easier to understand using a computer-based curriculum.
-Children may be significantly above their age peers but whose social maturity is considerably below.
+Children may be significantly above their age peers, but their social maturity is considerably below.
 The benefit may be had by repeating a grade so that the social maturity differences are less conspicuous or advancing a grade to be with intellectual peers.

 The Knowledge and Personality of the Teacher